 Ugh.
-This will leave your friend wondering if you think she did something wrong in the past, which has caused her child to be in treatment now.
-The underlying implication here is that the fault lies with her, and that if she had a do over, she could undo what she did wrong.
+This will leave your friend wondering if you think she did something wrong in the past, which caused her child to go to treatment.
+The underlying implication here is that the fault lies with her, and that if she had a do-over, she could undo what she did wrong.

-- "Don't worry, things will be back to normal in no time."
-Honestly, probably not.
-If someone is in treatment, there really isn't a quick fix, and your friend and her family will likely feel the impact for quite some time.
-Saying this will show your friend that you either don't understand the enormity of the problem, or you just don't get it.
-Neither will be helpful.
+Honestly, things probably won't.
+If someone is in treatment there really isn't a quick fix, and your friend and her family will likely feel the impact for quite some time.
+Saying this will show your friend that you either don't understand how severe the problem is, or you just don't get it.

 Finding a bigger or worse horror story so that your friend won't feel so bad about her own problems will only serve to invalidate how she feels.

-Also, you're annoying your friend by telling her to look on the bright side of a difficult situation until she is ready to do that on her own.
-Your friend needs to be allowed to feel however she feels without it being implied that it could be worse.
+Also, you're annoying your friend by telling her to look on the bright side of a difficult situation.
+Until she is ready to do that on her own, you need to allow your friend to feel however she feels, without implying it could be worse.

 Now that you know what NOT to say, when trying to figure out the tactful way to show your support, think about what you'd want friends to say to you if you had a child in treatment.